Javran/auto-tents/README.md

 - Have a working [tents-demo](https://github.com/Javran/puzzle-solving-collection/tree/master/tents-solver) binary.

 - Set environment variable `TENTS_DEMO_BIN` to the location of the binary. `cd py/` then `./solver.py` when the phone is at a game screen.

+- (Optional) Set environment variable `PUZZLE_RECORDS` to a file path to append recognized puzzles to it.